Media holdings

 Teachers can create electronic course reserves (eSem) for a semester.
 These are digital collections of literature and media that contain printed and electronic materials and provide students with access to all relevant course content in one place.

-In Katalog plus, these media have the status "Semesterapparat" - it also states where the books can be found and who manages the Semesterapparat.
-Books from the reserve collection can only be used on site in the library - they cannot be borrowed.
+In the Katalog plus, these media have the status "Semesterapparat" - it also states where the books can be found and who manages the course reserve.
+Books from course reserves can only be used on site in the library - they cannot be borrowed.

 Special collections